TG Escapes Blog

 This section must show that engagement with potential suppliers has been sufficient to establish ALL costs associated with the build.
 A consultant will provide a school with a budget cost plan which will include proof of adherence to ESFA cost guidelines and total cost certainty with agreed market rates on a project that has already been competitively priced.

 These vital aspects do not constitute part of the bid document, but it is essential that both are diligently and accurately executed.
 Each section must be presented in a PDF no larger than 1 Mb: this is particularly difficult to achieve if photographic evidence is required.
-The deadline for bids is usually the middle Friday of December and the website is notoriously prone to overload and crashing in the weeks leading up to this date.
+The deadline for bids is usually the middle Friday of December however for the 2021/22 round the deadline for registration is the 10th December 2020 and the deadline for applications is the 14th January 2021.
+This will put added pressure on those involved in applications over the Christmas period.
+The website is notoriously prone to overload and crashing in the weeks leading up to this date.
 An experienced consultancy will ensure round the clock staff coverage to continually upload your fully completed and compliant submission until it has been successfully delivered.

 About the author